Kiruse/apophis-sdk/docs/integration.md

 The `declare module` block is used to inject our new extension into the encoding middleware definition.
 The extension itself is unique to this sub-module, so it is exported from our own sub-module, so dependent packages may extend it as well if necessary.
 We then immediately define a default implementation for our new middleware module using the `mw.use` method.

+### Integrating new Amino Types
+Amino is a vastly simpler encoding format than protobuf.
+Accordingly, integrating types is generally much easier.
+The Apophis SDK foresees that messages are defined as classes, which allows it to provide various assertions for type safety and normalization.

 ## Account Index vs Number
 Within the framework (but not only here), *account index* & *account number* are two closely related yet very distinct terms.